 KIRF is collecting donations to purchase living supplies for earthquake survivors who lost the local Kiwi business owner in Christchurch, New Zealand.
-We are sourcing relief supplies in the Christchurch area as much as possible in order to support the local businesses that have also been devastated by the earthquake.
-Tourism is the main source of income for the area according to a recent Wall Street Journal article.
+We are sourcing relief supplies in the Christchurch area as much as possible in order to support the local businesses that have also been devastated by this earthquake.
+Tourism is the main source of income for the area right now according to a recent Wall Street Journal article.
 The tourist economy has been temporarily halted by the 6.3 earthquake that flattened much of downtown Christchurch last Tuesday, February 22nd.
 The main tourist attraction in Christchurch, the Christchurch Cathedral has been destroyed and tourists are being asked to “stay away.”

 Canterbury Earthquake Map